- Normal profit is a situation where a firm makes sufficient revenue to cover its total costs and remain competitive in an industry.

 Economic profit is any profit above the level of normal profit.
 It is also referred to as supernormal profit.

-In monopoly, firms are able to make greater than normal profits.
+In a monopoly, firms are able to make greater than normal profits.
 There are barriers to entry and they can charge a price higher than average costs.

 Supernormal profit in monopoly